 Islandsbanki has implemented assistance in the form of standardized solutions for household mortgage holders with foreign currency denominated mortgages as well as CPI linked mortgages.
 This consists of modifying payments on these loans, whereby the "base" payment is the payment made May 2, 2008 (in the case of currency linked mortgages) or November 1, 2008 (in the case of CPI linked mortgages) and regular payments thereafter will change in relation to a new index calculated by the Icelandic government, intended to better reflect the purchasing power in the economy.
 The plan for the CPI linked loans was passed as legislation in November 2008, but a similar plan for foreign exchange linked loans was implemented as a joint undertaking by all the Icelandic banks at the behest of the Icelandic government.
 Adverse effects on impairment or cash flows is not expected to be significant, as it is assumed that those who utilize these options are incapable of making full payments and before the economic downturn, the only other general option was to offer interest payments only.
+This will result in lower-than-contracted payments, but payments that are still higher than interest payments only.
 To date, around 10% of the New Bank's customers have taken this option